The pros and cons of bikes with belt drives

 Should you get a belt drive bike?

-If you ride around the city regularly whether on a traditional bike or an E-Bike, the chances are you could benefit from a belt drive bike or an e-bike with a belt drive.
+If you ride around the city regularly whether on a traditional bike or an E-Bike, the chances are you could benefit from a belt drive bike.
 They require next to no maintenance, last for thousands of kilometres and keep you looking sharp while you’re riding.
 What’s not to love?

 Browse our range of bikes equipped with a belt drive.